SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 efficient liquidation.
 Each bucket is called a liquidation tick and is identified by its number, ranging from -322_378 to 980_000.

-The tick number of a bucket containing positions represents the price at which those positions can be liquidated, and this price includes a penalty, such that the position value is greater than zero when it can be first liquidated.
+The tick number of a bucket containing positions can be used to calculate the price at which those positions can be liquidated, and this price includes a penalty, such that the position value is greater than zero when it can be first liquidated (see @sec:liquidation).
 This penalty $psi_i$ denominated in number of ticks, is stored in the bucket's metadata and allows to calculate the _theoretical_ liquidation price (price at which the position value is zero) of a position in tick $i$ by retrieving the price of the tick number $(i - psi_i)$.

 For instance, if the penalty for tick 1000 is 100 ticks (\~1.05%), the liquidation price of a position in tick 1000 is the price of tick 900.